silphid/testchart/README.md

 Testchart is a CLI tool for creating and running helm chart unit tests.

-It uses `helm` under the hood (but it has no external dependencies) to render chart in current directory once for each test found in the chart's `tests` sub-directory, using the `values.yaml` file in the test folder as inputs, and comparing the rendered results against the `expected.yaml` file also in the test directory.
+It uses `helm` under the hood (but it has no external dependencies) to render chart in current directory once for each test found in the chart's `tests` sub-directory, using the `values.yaml` file in the test folder as inputs, and doing a normalized comparison against the rendered results against the `expected.yaml` file also in the test directory (see Comparison Method section below).
 The name of each test directory is used as the test name.

 For example, consider this directory structure:
 ```